AgentDrug: Utilizing Large Language Models in An Agentic Workflow for Zero-Shot Molecular Editing: Methodology

 \section{Methodology}

-Formally, molecular optimization is the task of modifying a given molecule $m$, expressed in the SMILES string \cite{weininger1988smiles}.
+Formally, molecular editing is the task of modifying a given molecule $m$, expressed in the SMILES string \cite{weininger1988smiles}.
 The goal is to adjust a set of desired molecular properties $p = \{p_i\}_{i=1}^N$ by thresholds $d = \{d_i\}_{i=1}^N$.
 Each threshold $d_i \in \mathbb{R}$ is associated with a direction $\sigma(d_i)$, either \texttt{+} (indicating an increase) or \texttt{-} (indicating a decrease), which specifies whether the property $p_i$ should be improved or reduced.
-Given an LLM $\mathcal{M}$, the optimization is defined as:
+Given an LLM $\mathcal{M}$, the editing is defined as:

 Here, $||$ denotes concatenation, and $\mathbbm{1} \in {0, 1}$ is an indicator function that evaluates whether the change in property $p_i$ satisfies the specified threshold $d_i$ in the intended direction.